Platform9-Community/sa-automation/monitoring/node-svc-checker/README.md

 curl https://raw.githubusercontent.com/helm/helm/main/scripts/get-helm-3 | bash
 ```

-While the components can be easily installed via `helm` command, a wrapper leveraging `just` command recipes has been used.
+While the components can be easily installed via `helm` command, a wrapper leveraging `make` command targets has been used.

-To install `just` use one of these [packages](https://github.com/casey/just#packages)

-At any time to view the recipes available in the `justfile` type `just`:
+At any time to view the targets available type `make`:

 ```
-$ just
+$ make
-Available recipes:
-    generate_values
-    template
-    install
-    upgrade
-    uninstall
-    list
+Run one of the following targets: generate_values, template, install, upgrade uninstall, list
 ```

 Export your `KUBECONFIG` environment variable to point to the path of the target cluster's local kubeconfig file.